 Letisha Wyatt, Ph.D. is the Co-Director of the OHSU Fellowship for Diversity in Research.
 She is faculty in the Department of Neurology and the Cancer Early Detection Advanced Research (CEDAR) Center at Oregon Health & Science University.
 She holds a Ph.D. in Molecular Pharmacology & Toxicology from the University of Southern California (2013).
 Her research focuses on mechanisms for regulation of the brain’s response to drugs.
 Letisha is a former NIH predoctoral fellow and has strong record of mentorship in the laboratory and classroom.
 She works together with CEDAR Scientists and Staff to plan for current and future information and data management needs.
-Letisha also works in the Office of the Senior Vice President for Research as the Director of Diversity in Research to support campus-wide efforts for diversity and inclusion in laboratories and graduate education.
+Letisha also works in the Research and Innovation Office as the Director of Diversity in Research to support campus-wide efforts for diversity and inclusion in laboratories and graduate education.
 Read more about Letisha’s role on her personal website and view her work on ORCID.

 Angela Ozburn, Ph.D., is a Native American neuroscientist and the Co-Director of the OHSU Fellowship for Diversity in Research.
-As a first generation college student, she found support in structured mentoring and research experiences that were pivotal for advancement in her academic research career and now dedicates a significant portion of her time to training underrepresented individuals to become the next generation of scientists and physicians.
-Dr. Ozburn earned a her PhD in Neuroscience (2009) from the University of Texas at Austin.
+As a first generation college student, she found support in structured mentoring and research experiences that were pivotal for advancement in her academic research career.
+She now dedicates a significant portion of her time to training underrepresented individuals to become the next generation of scientists and physicians.
+Dr. Ozburn earned a PhD in Neuroscience (2009) from the University of Texas at Austin.
 Dr. Ozburn is a member of the NIH-funded Integrative Neuroscience Initiative on Alcoholism-Neuroimmune Consortium, where her lab collaborates with others in the consortium to use novel approaches in bioinformatics to identify and test therapeutic compounds that oppose drug-induced molecular signatures.
 Her VA-funded project focuses on identifying the brain circuitry and neural substrates involved in binge-like alcohol drinking.
-Visit Dr. Ozburn’s website to learn more her research: https://ozburna.wixsite.com/boutique-rec-lightbo.
+Visit Dr. Ozburn’s website to learn more about her research.

 Nadia Busekrus is a part-time administrative assistant for the OHSU Fellowship for Diversity in Research program.
-She also does administrative work for the DCAN Labs and the Youth Engaged in Science (YES!)
-Initiative.
+She also does administrative work for the OHSU Post-baccalaureate Program.
 Nadia received her B.S. in Community Health from George Mason University in 2018 and is currently pursuing an M.S.W. degree at Portland State University.
 She is interested in the intersection of justice and the social determinants of health for communities’ mental health.